hamish-milne/OHDL/Spec.md

 short bar = foo; // bar is -10, or 0b11111111_11110110
 ```

 In addition, it is sometimes useful to transform a number to its bitwise equivalent in another type, ignoring any conversion logic.
 For this, the raw keyword is provided, and can be prefixed to the casting type.
-Raw casts will discard any excess input bits (the first/lower ones taking priority), and fill any remaining ones with zeroes.
-Casts between signed and unsigned types are not affected either way.
+Raw casts will discard any excess input bits (the first/lower ones taking priority), and fill any remaining places with zeroes.

 ```
 fixed<4, 4> foo = 10.5;